 Mr. Watson’s Sub-S was, in turn, one of four principals in LWBJ, a small business accountants Miami firm.
 According to the decision, the Accountants Miami firm made profit distributions of $203,651 and $175,470 to Mr. Watson through his Sub-S for 2002 and 2003, respectively, the years in question.

 Mr. Watson, who had a graduate degree in tax and 20 years’ experience, received only $24,000 of salary for each of those years, far less than the $40,000 a year earned by recent graduates in Accountants Miami firm with no experience, according to one expert of small business accountants Miami.

-The IRS cried foul, saying his pay was far too low as a CPA an Accountants Miami firm.
+The IRS cried foul, saying his pay was far too low as a CPA and Accountants in a Miami firm.
 Why object?
 Unlike profit distributions, all salary is subject to a 2.9% Medicare tax and some is subject to a 12.4% Social Security, or FICA, tax.
 (The FICA income cap, $84,900 in 2002, is now $106,800.)
 By reporting low pay Mr. Watson didn’t save any income taxes, but he did save nearly $20,000 in payroll taxes for the two years, the IRS said, pegging Mr. Watson’s true pay at $91,044 for each year.

 Judge Robert W. Pratt agreed, ruling that the Accountants Miami owed the extra tax plus interest and penalties.

 Mr. Watson plans to appeal the decision.
 “The IRS can disallow a tax deduction for unreasonably high compensation, but the law doesn’t give it the authority to raise pay in order to collect extra payroll taxes,” he says.
 Independent Accountants Miami tax expert Gustavo A Viera CPA says this will be a hard argument to win.